Past Events

 This event will be an opportunity for Data Science minors and faculty to gather and take a break from classes.
 There will be refreshments and an interview with Ashley Kuelz, Ph.D., a postdoctoral fellow in Data Science.
 The Data Science representatives, Pey Straubel and Lucas Miller, will interview Ashley about her journey to data science, her research interests in emotion and family relationships, and what excited her about coming to Bryn Mawr.
 They will also ask Ashley about the new Data Science course she is teaching this spring on Frequentist and Bayesian Approaches to Statistics.

-Ethics In Data Science Series
+Ethics in Data Science Lecture Series

 Lada Kyj, Ph.D., Vanguard: "Ethics in Data Science: New Considerations due to AI" 3/6 at 8:00 PM, Bettws y coed 127